Robin1999Stark/Recipe_Tagger/README.md

 # Recipe Auto Tagger

-This is a project from the `NLP` course.
-The use case of this project is to auto tag recipes using NLP techniques like `NER` and other.
+This project was created in my universities `NLP` course.
+The use case of this project is to auto tag recipes using various NLP techniques
+(mainly NER) to automatically create tags for a recipe.
+The recipe gets needs a title and a short description in order to get the tags.
+The system consists of a pipeline with multiple modules, where each of them adds its categorized recipe tags.
+The main idea is to first extract the possibly highest result for the recipes origin country and to call the Wikipedia API to get a more detailed description.
+This description is then used to extract different tags such as cuisine, preperation methods, dietary preferences and much more.

-## Modules
+## Modules in the Pipeline
 - [x] **Label Extractor**
 - [x] **Origin Extractor**
 - [x] **Label Finalizer**